NEPENTHES GROWING TIPS

 Temperature Range- Find out the temperature range of the plants prior to purchase and aim to provide as close to this as possible.

-Do not use peat moss as a general rule as it is too acid and compacts too much.
+As a general rule it is best to avoid using peat moss as it is too acid and compacts too much.

 What to do when you receive our plants: